Kyoril/mmo/README.md

 * Run: git submodule update --init
 * Create a new directory called "win" in the cloned directory (this directory is ignored by git, don't worry)
 * Run cmake, use the cloned directory as source and the "win" directory as build directory
-* Choose Visual Studio 15 2017 (or newer) as compiler, and make sure that you use the x64 (Win64) platform
+* Choose Visual Studio 17 2022 (or newer) as compiler, and make sure that you use the x64 (Win64) platform
 * Click Configure and Generate the solution
 * Open the solution and build it in the Debug or Release build configuration
 * Your binaries will be generated in a directory called "bin" inside your cloned directory (ignored by git as well, don't worry)

+**NOTE:** By default, only the servers are built.
+If you want to build everything, please enable the respective options:

+* MMO_BUILD_CLIENT: Build the game client
+* MMO_BUILD_EDITOR: Build the editor
+* MMO_BUILD_TOOLS: Build tools like the texture tool for converting png and tga into the engine's optimized texture format
+* MMO_BUILD_LAUNCHER: Build the launcher which downloads / patches the game client

 # How to build on Linux?
 Building on linux is similar to building on windows, except that you won't use an IDE here (you can, if you want, but I don't support it.
 I mainly use linux for server builds.